looorent/jflu/README.md

 * make consumer work
 * do not use exclusive queue
-* refactor code to make readable
+* refactor code to make it readable
+* Configure event-store to use reflection to use any implementation